In memory of my mom, who passed away on September 25th, 2011

-In memory of Arleen Gottfried September 25th 2011
+In memory of Arleen Gottfried September 25th, 2011

 I want to say a few words about the inimitable presence that was my mom.
 She passed away Monday night, after struggling these past few years with Cancer and Alzheimer’s Disease.

-Over the years, I have ached for love of my mother privately, and as catharsis through my music…
+Over the years, I have ached for the love of my mother privately, and as catharsis through my music…

 She bestowed upon me a sense of self that helped me inhabit my role as an artist and as a lover of life.
 A duty and often a burden, that I’ve struggled to uphold, while she quietly faded away, with not many who’d listen.
 I’ve only come to understand her journey recently as my life has strangely begun to mirror certain of the demons who have emerged in my view, as Poe had said.
-I wish I could have told you mom that I get it now.
+I wish I could have told you Mom that I get it now.
 Perhaps a little too late…

 I will never forget how I ached to be near her constantly as a child.
-The smell of her vibrancy, and turpentine and the oils on her brushes as she created yet another evocative painting.
-The sound of her dynamic voice as she serenaded me with a show tune, or Aria.
+The smell of her vibrancy, turpentine, and the oils on her brushes as she created yet another evocative painting.
+The sound of her dynamic voice as she serenaded me with a show tune or Aria.
 The warmth of her deep coal eyes, that drunk you in.
-There was always a song to be sung, to rise up out of bed to, and now, I find myself singing in quite the same way, even when it’s just to climb the stairs, there is a libretto for that, thanks to my mom Arleen, who herself had the savvy sex appeal of Anne Baxter and the sensuality of Ava Gardner.
+There was always a song to be sung, to rise up out of bed too, and now, I find myself singing in quite the same way, even when it’s just to climb the stairs, there is a libretto for that, thanks to my mom Arleen, who herself had the savvy sex appeal of Anne Baxter and the sensuality of Ava Gardner.

-The uncanny way she had of intoxicating my friends, so that SHE was the center of attention, coffee and her veracity to seek the soul of truth and desire.
+The uncanny way she had of intoxicating my friends, so that SHE was the center of attention, coffee, and her veracity to seek the soul of truth and desire.
 I would often times, come home to find her entertaining a friend of mine, counseling them about a broken heart, or something that needed to be shared with a good and insightful listener.
 My mother was a good friend to so many, and yet suffered such loneliness at the same time.

 She was my audience when I first started playing piano and singing.
-She was my agent, when I tried on a new outfit and she said I was a young Faye Dunaway.
+She was my agent when I tried on a new outfit and she said I was a young Faye Dunaway.
 Her golden girl, her baby.
-She laughed at my humor, and thought me brilliant.
+She laughed at my humor and thought me brilliant.
 But as they say, the fruit falls off the tree and not the other way around.
 I owe her so much in the ways in which I strut and fret upon the stage.
-I love you for that mom.
+I love you for that Mom.

 As distant as our sensibilities grew, and as tragic it was that our conversations waned at the end, I still believe that our profound bond exists, which was set forth before the storm of family dysfunction and words released that can not be called back.
-I still believe that my mother, was at one time, my very best friend, my stage director, my tour guide and my nurturing bosom…and the warmth of her sable scent, the pheromones of maternity that protected me fiercely at one time lingered long enough for me to remain loyal even after I had to mother myself for years.
+I still believe that my mother, was at one time, my very best friend, my stage director, my tour guide, and my nurturing bosom…and the warmth of her sable scent, the pheromones of maternity that protected me fiercely at one time lingered long enough for me to remain loyal even after I had to mother myself for years.

 She then longed for it to return, too late, after we had advanced along different paths.
 As if she was foretelling our future to me over the past several years, she predicted that she would never see me again.
-Partly the carefully placed guilt of a typical Jewish mother, and yet she was right, somehow time got away from us, and she has left here without a chance to tell her face to face, that i did and DO love her…
+Partly the carefully placed guilt of a typical Jewish mother, and yet she was right, somehow time got away from us, and she has left here without a chance to tell her face to face, that I did and DO love her…

-I had mourned mom a long time ago, and now again, I mourn the body that carried this woman so far away from me.
-A horrifying disease, that steals moments from the mind like a pick pocket riffling for loose change.
+I had mourned Mom a long time ago, and now again, I mourn the body that carried this woman so far away from me.
+A horrifying disease, that steals moments from the mind like a pickpocket riffling for loose change.
 It robbed me of a goodbye.

 I hope you are someplace where you can see how truly happy I am mama.
 How much you gave to me and how it remains so pure and so vital, because of you.